Ripacandida: History

-The end of the 19th century: heavy immigration to the United States
+The end of the 19th century: heavy emigration to the United States

-At the end of the 19th century, the inhabitants of Ripacandida started immigrating in search of a better future, first to Altoona, Pennsylvania and then on to Blue Island, Illinois.
+At the end of the 19th century, the inhabitants of Ripacandida started emigrating in search of a better future, first to Altoona, Pennsylvania and then on to Blue Island, Illinois.
 Two sons of immigrants from Ripacandida in Blue Island have become famous: boxer Tony Musto, who fought Joe Louis for the World Heavyweight Title on 8 April 1941 and Gary Sinise, an award-winning actor, musician and director, who co-founded Chicago's Steppenwolf Theater Company.
 In memory of the traditions in Ripacandida, the town of Blue Island celebrates Saint Donatus of Arezzo with its Feast of St. Donatus every year in August.
 The Nobel Prize in Physics in 1997 was awarded to William Donald Phillips of Pennsylvania, whose mother was born in Ripacandida in 1913 and moved to the United States in 1920.

 1940–1960

 During the 1940s, Ripacandida was suffering under the wrath of Benito Mussolini.
 Many of the residents had to find shelter or stay in nearby caves.
 The Nazis circled all around the town to find all of the Jewish folk.
 Some died even if they were not Jewish, but died if they were crippled, had dark hair/dark eyes, and were a different culture besides European.